 Later, we are invited to watch a rehearsed reading of gobscure’s play Joey performed by Scott Turnbull with integrated BSL interpretation from Faye Alvi.
 The text follows on from the workshop, embedded with stories that hit the headlines between the years 1981-1991.

 The similarities to now are searing.
 The UK has a hard-right government.
 There are savage cuts in welfare and wages against a backdrop of race hate, riots, hunger strikes and ‘punk’ – the voiceless youth’s call to arms to resist suppression.
 Joey is the story of three teenagers growing up in care.
-Towards the end of their childhood, disabled author Joey Deacon goes on BBC TV’s Blue Peter and overnight ‘joey’ becomes a term of abuse in schoolyards across the country.
+When disabled author Joey Deacon goes on BBC TV’s Blue Peter, overnight ‘joey’ becomes a term of abuse in schoolyards across the country.

 One of our three anti-heroes ‘Spaz’ declares himself a ‘joey’ – reclaims the word in protest against discrimination.
 There are sparks of electric touching.
 This is a family of three no-one will steal – set against the world, ready to stand up for justice and for their emerging sense of themselves as sexual beings; railing against normative heterosexist values of state and society.